- Overview of Company

 ZSSC successfully supplied the entire scope of materials required by the Package 2 agreement over a period of 18 months, well within the agreed contractual delivery schedule and to the complete satisfaction of both FDH JV and KNPC.
 All ZSSC departments collaborated in the timely and efficient fabrication and delivery of the materials, ensuring top quality structural steel produced in accordance with KNPC specifications.

-"We are proud to have provided the structural steel works necessary for completion of Package 2 of the Kuwait Clean Fuels Project," said Ashraf Eisouh, general manager of ZSSC.
+"We are proud to have provided the structural steel works necessary for completion of Package 2 of the Kuwait Clean Fuels Project," said Ashraf Eisouh, former general manager of ZSSC.
 "Energy efficiency is a top priority among today’s businesses, and this prestigious project provides a valuable template for the consolidation and integration of resources, infrastructure and operations designed to produce a most effective result."

 As one component of Kuwait’s 30-billion-dinar economic development plan, the Clean Fuels Project is expected to focus on the production of higher-value products intended for export, such as diesel and kerosene.